Varoom 26 – The Style Issue

 Each issue, Marian Bantjes delivers a uniquely crafted double-page image, a beautifully rendered material-thought.
 For our Style issue, Bantjes creates a gridded montage with stylish black and white photography, displaying an atmospheric contrast between light and shadow.
 Our other regular contributor, Paul Davis, champions ‘National Personal Total Stylish-Self Day’ as a recipe for style anarchy.

-Varoom 26 is available from good book stores and the AOI Shop.
+Varoom 26 is available from the AOI Shop.
 64 pages of great images and insightful comment.
 Get Stylish.